LedgerHQ/ledger-live-wagmi-connector/README.md

 `@ledgerhq/ledger-live-wagmi-connector` is a connector for the popular [wagmi](https://github.com/tmm/wagmi) library built on top of the [@ledgerhq/iframe-provider
 ](https://github.com/ledgerhq/iframe-provider).

-It can be used to initialize a [wagmi client](https://wagmi.sh/docs/client) that will seemlessly manage the interaction of your DApp with the Ledger Live wallet.
+It can be used to initialize a [wagmi client](https://wagmi.sh/docs/client) that will seemlessly manage the interaction of your DApp with the Ledger Live wallet through the [ethereum dapp browser](https://github.com/LedgerHQ/eth-dapp-browser).

+For more details on how to develop, test and integrate your DApp in the Ledger Live context, head over to our [developer portal](https://developers.ledger.com/docs/dapp/process/).

 ## How to use